fatfingers23/citro2d-project-template/README.md

 ## VS Code setup with bacon ls

-Add notes about this.
-I had to add the config back for it to work properly
+I did not have luck with using [rust analyzer as setup here](https://github.com/rust3ds/ctru-rs/wiki/Guides#setting-up-rust-analyzer) with my 3DS projects.
+But I found using bacon and bacon-ls helped a ton to keep a familiar workflow.

+Although not strictly needed.
+I found having a [config.toml](.cargo/config.toml) setup helpful.
+Just make sure to update with the locations of your env variables for `DEVKITARM`

 1. Make sure you have [bacon](https://github.com/Canop/bacon) installed `cargo install --locked bacon`
 2. Make sure have [bacon-ls](https://github.com/crisidev/bacon-ls) installed `cargo install --locked bacon-ls`
 3. Install the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=MatteoBigoi.bacon-ls-vscode)
-4. Usually need to set up a [bacon.toml](./bacon.toml) as emplaned [here](https://github.com/crisidev/bacon-ls?tab=readme-ov-file#configuration), but there is already one setup for this project.
+4. Usually need to set up a [bacon.toml](./bacon.toml) as explained [here](https://github.com/crisidev/bacon-ls?tab=readme-ov-file#configuration), but there is already one setup for this project.
 5. You need to make sure bacon is running for it to work, can do that with `bacon -j bacon-ls`

 ## Running in an emulator